 Dear mothers, let your children grow up, please!

 Now that Mother’s Day is over, you all must be wondering why we are doing a story on mothers.
-That’s because we didn’t wish to be critical about mothers on their day, but it is important to ask how justifiable and rational are mothers, sometimes, in their behaviour?
+That’s because we didn’t wish to be critical about mothers on their day, but it is important to ask how justifiable and rational are mothers, and their parenting style?

 “Indian mothers are symbolic of their extra caring attitude towards their children.
 Though every mother is protective about her child; yet Indian mothers need to learn to let their children go and explore in order to learn.
 Indian mothers need to learn to be courageous to allow their child to learn from his/her mistakes.
 They need to change their mindset and stop pampering their children; and thus contribute in making them independent individuals,” said Dr Meenakshi Gupta, principal, SD Public School.

 Anubha Srivastava, principal, East Point School, couldn’t agree more, “The kids today are more spoilt with facilities and are less amicable to adjustments and compromises, which is an important skill to be imbibed from early stages of life.
 I sometimes feel, I need to take up lessons more for mothers than the kids.”

 “Indian mothers need to learn to be courageous to allow their child to learn from his/her mistakes.
 They need to change their mindset and stop pampering their children.”